Djazouli/LoLGameClientAPI/README.md

 and should not be mistaken for the LoL API, for which there is already [a great crate](https://github.com/MingweiSamuel/Riv000en).
 The API allows you to get some informations about the ongoing game.

+# Content of the crate

+There are currently two modules:
+- `api` which contains the `GameClient` and all it's methods that calls the API.
+- `model` which contains all the structures for the data that will be returned by the API.

 # How to use it
 ```rust
 use lol_game_client_api::api::{GameClient, get_riot_root_certificate};